ezraisw/go-selectivetesting/README.md

 # go-selectivetesting
-Perform selective testing on a go project based on the list of input files.
+Perform selective testing on a Go project based on a list of input files and usage information.

 ## CLI